redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 /// type=SS, answer=[5]

-Which element appears to be the smallest text?
+Which element appears to have the smallest text?

 - `<title>Using Headings</title>`